 - 9.1 The parish (other than a recognised church) must own and maintain a residence for the minister as approved by the Archbishop.
-However, the Archbishop may approve an alternative arrangement for a minister to live in another residence. - 9.2 If any member of the full time ministry staff is not provided with a residence the parish should provide an accommodation benefit or pay a housing allowance of an agreed reasonable value. - 9.3 Where a parish agrees to provide an accommodation benefit to a member of the ministry staff it may do so by - i. directly making payments to a landlord in respect of rent payable for a property in which the member of the ministry staff resides; or - ii. directly making payments to a lending authority in respect of a loan to the member of the ministry staff concerned, such loan having been taken out for the purposes of acquiring the property in which they reside; or - iii. precisely reimbursing the member of the ministry staff concerned through an MEA for a payment made by them to a lending authority in respect of a loan taken out for the purpose of acquiring the property in which they reside. - 9.4 Any questions concerning the application of these Guidelines, or proposed special accommodation arrangements, should be referred to the Regional Archdeacon.
+However, the Archbishop may approve an alternative arrangement for a minister to live in another residence. - 9.2 If any member of the full time ministry staff is not provided with a residence the parish should provide an accommodation benefit or pay a housing allowance of a reasonable value, as agreed between the ministry staff member and the parish council. - 9.3 Where a parish agrees to provide an accommodation benefit to a member of the ministry staff it may do so by - i. directly making payments to a landlord in respect of rent payable for a property in which the member of the ministry staff resides; or - ii. directly making payments to a lending authority in respect of a loan to the member of the ministry staff concerned, such loan having been taken out for the purposes of acquiring the property in which they reside; or - iii. precisely reimbursing the member of the ministry staff concerned through an MEA for a payment made by them to a lending authority in respect of a loan taken out for the purpose of acquiring the property in which they reside, or a payment by them to a landlord in respect of rent paid for a property in which they reside. - 9.4 Any questions concerning the application of these Guidelines, or proposed special accommodation arrangements, should be referred to the Regional Bishop or Archdeacon.